mikebarlow/MyCal/calendar_options.md

 ---
 # Calendar Options

-As shown on the [/MyCal/calendars](calendar documentation), when loading a Calendar you can set a new Options object and redefine the options you want:
+As shown on the [calendar documentation](/MyCal/calendars), when loading a Calendar you can set a new Options object and redefine the options you want:

     $Calendar = $CalendarFactory->load(
         null,